xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step-1-requirements.md

 order: 20
 published: true
 ---
-[_X-Cart v4 to v5 Data Migration Wizard_ module](https://market.x-cart.com/addons/migration-wizard.html) has the same {% link "system requirements as X-Cart 5" ref_VG5mIoLT#server-requirements %}, but since the module runs resource-heavy processes, you need to make sure that the server will not time out them.
+The addon [X-Cart v4 to v5 Data Migration Wizard](https://market.x-cart.com/addons/migration-wizard.html) has the same {% link "system requirements as X-Cart 5" ref_VG5mIoLT#server-requirements %}, but since the addon runs resource-heavy processes, you need to make sure that the server will not time out them.

-The way to set the server up will depend on the server's engine.
+The way to set the server up will depend on the server engine.

 {% toc Table of Contents %}